Sperm and Spermaceti

 Of course, these straightforward facts about the sperm whale don’t stop Ishmael (or Melville) from making even more bawdy jokes about it.
 After all, if you’re on board a whaling ship with three dozen other guys, and your main job on some days is to squeeze lumps of white goo called "sperm," you’re bound to start punning sooner or later.

-Shmoop encourages you to laugh at the jokes (we certainly are), but we also want to point out that the sperm comes to represent something other than profits for the whaling voyage or an opportunity for a nudge-nudge pun.
+But it's not all filthy jokes where the (snicker) spermaceti is concerned.
+The sperm comes to represent something other than profits for the whaling voyage or an opportunity for a nudge-nudge pun.

 In Chapter 94: "A Squeeze of the Hand," Ishmael tells us that squeezing these lumps of spermaceti made him forget about the revenge quest; he says he could "wash [his] hands and heart of it" in "that inexpressible sperm" and that he "felt divinely free from all ill-will, or petulance, or malice, of any sort whatsoever" (94.4).
 The sperm also makes him want to melt together with his fellow sailors, forgetting any petty grievances they might have against one another.